isc-projects/stork/doc/usage.rst

 The DHCP panel includes two sections: one for DHCPv4 and one for DHCPv6.
 Each section contains three kinds of information:

-- a list of up to five subnets with the highest pool utilization
+- a list of up to five subnets with the highest pool utilization.
 - a list of up to five shared networks with the highest pool utilization
-- statistics about DHCP
+- statistics about DHCP.

 Events Panel
 ~~~~~~~~~~~~

 The Events panel presents the list of the most recent events captured by
-the Stork Server.
-There are three event urgency levels: info, warning
+the ``Stork Server``.
+There are three event urgency levels: info, warning,
 and error.
 Events pertaining to the particular entities, e.g. machines
-or applications, provide a link to a web page containing the information
+or applications, provide a link to a web page containing information
 about the given object.

 Events Page